 Dry yeast should always be be brought to room temperature before using, so be sure to remove only the amount needed from the fridge or freezer about 30-40 minutes before using.

 Cake Yeast (also called Compressed) is even more perishable than dry, requiring constant refrigeration below 45°F to maintain its freshness and activity.
 Always wrap remaining cake yeast tightly and store in an airtight container in the refrigerator.
-We do not recommend freezing cake yeast. .
+Freezing cake yeast is not recommended. .

 Some benefits of proper food storage include eating healthier, cutting food costs and helping the environment by avoiding waste.